HeyItsDuke/Red-Faction-Armageddon-Atmosphere-Patch-Fork/README.md

 - Add comments so vanilla values are noted.

 # Credits
-- [Camo](https://github.com/CamoRF) for leading the development of the original Improvement Patch Of which this patch is based on.
+- [Camo](https://github.com/CamoRF) for leading the development of the original Improvement Patch of which this patch is based on.
 And being awesome!
 - [MartianMadman](https://github.com/MartianMadman) for research on engine limitations and bugs!